 The nation is once again riveted by the horror of a mass murder.
 Viewing the tragedy in the national media coverage, talking about it on Facebook, Twitter and other internet venues is how we come together in modern society to share our anxiety and our grief.
 Prominent in all the discussions is the question of WHY-as if there is some rational answer to such irrational behavior.
 I suspect that in trying to answer “why”, we seek to comfort ourselves that there are ways we can find protection from such terror.

 To me, the WHY is simple to answer; a person with some form of severe mental illness combined with our society’s ease of access to the weaponry of mass murder allowed this to happen, will continue to allow it to happen.
 I will certainly agree that guns are not the only source of mass terrorism-the Kansas city bombings and September 11 prove that theory easily.
 Dedicated terrorists interested in wreaking mass destruction can always find ways to harm us although Federal and state law enforcement agencies are growing more sophisticated in the types of behavior they monitor and actions they track.
 It is the solitary gunman who continues to prey upon us with alarming frequency and which current laws render society fairly helpless to circumvent.
-A gunman in Tuscaloosa shot and injured 17 people earlier this same week and is on suicide watch.
-And now we watch the aftermath of events in Aurora.
+The incidents seem to be escalating; Pulse Nightclub, Las Vegas, Douglas High School.

 Those of us in the mental health field have an obligation to help reduce the stigma of the mentally ill by emphasizing that emotional disturbance and violence do NOT go hand in hand.
 Most people with mental illness, even severe mental illness pose no danger to society, rather they are more likely to pose a danger to themselves.
 The risk of suicide is much higher than homicide in chronic mental illness.
 Other concurrent dangers of severe mental illness are homelessness, substance abuse, an inability to build enduring relationships and poverty.
 These are the primary risks of severe mental illness.
 People with mild and moderate degrees of mental illness, those with moderate depression, anxiety disorders, ADHD, obsessive compulsive disorder, etc can be among the most talented and productive members of society.
 Abraham Lincoln and Winston Churchill are two famous world leaders who suffered from depression.